 Implants is a Permanent Solution to Tooth Loss

 Removing teeth and just getting dentures is the beginning to more problems.
 Once teeth are removed, the jaw bone will shrink and the face will droop and wrinkle.
 Fitting dentures will provide lip and cheek support, but the underlying bone will continue to be lost year after year.
 Dentures only offer a temporary solution and should only be used as a last resort.
 And implants should be placed as soon as possible to avoid bone loss.

-Dental implants are cosmetic and functional and feel natural
+Dental implants are cosmetic and functional replacement

 The cosmetic benefits of replacing teeth with dental implants is obvious.
 If the slate is wiped clean, the replacement teeth can be made to look exactly the way you want.
 With a few limitations.
 The teeth need to fit in your mouth and chew properly.
 But other than that you can have whatever color and shape you like.

 What is the Procedure for Replacing All Teeth with Implants

 - Obtain 3D Xray.
 Consultation and evaluation and Planning